elucian/bee/syntax/structure.md

 **End of line**

-Before new line of code: (EOL) you can use comments starting with bang: "!"
+Before new line of code: (EOL) you can use comments starting with bang: "//"

 * notice one line may be or not a full statement. the end of statement is not (EOL)
-* you can use "!" in the middle of an expression, before the end of statement ";",
+* you can use "//" in the middle of an expression, if expression is on multiple lines,
 * you can have multiple statements separated by ";" in a line but only one comment;

 **Notes:**
 Bee syntax is Wiki friendly: you can open *.md files using Bee highlighter for Notepad++

 **Limitations:**
-1. You can not use single "#" for titles: it is a prefix.
-However you can use two: "##",
+1. Single sign "#" is a prefix.
+However "##" is a title and recognized by Bee highlighter,
 2. You can not use contractions.
 This is silly but if you do you mess-up the highlighter,
-3. You should not use exclamation mark in text.
-Else the next phrase will show gray,
 4. Symbol "\`" has special meaning in Bee.
 Sometimes it must be escaped using "\\`".

 **Example:**